LostArtefacts/TRX/docs/trx/lua/reference/EVENTS.md

   same blow `on_hit` reports, which fires first.
 A death that does not go through damage - a script writing `hit_points`, or `destroy()` - does not report.

+  Some bosses fall and get back up: Willard is knocked out, Natla plays dead before her second stage, and the dragon lies still until Lara takes the dagger.
+Their hit points reach zero once per stage, so they report once per stage rather than once per boss.
+Watch for what marks the last stage - the item leaving play, say - if you need the final death.

   `trx.items.Item:on_kill` is this same event, narrowed to one item.

   Parameters: